8qfx1ai5/webgrinch/README.md

 - v0.9 use logging
 - v0.10 use contract testing for the api + swagger
 - v0.11 moved product organisation to GitHub projects
+- v1.0 decision to make the project open source under the name "webgrinch"

 ## Products